HLStrans: Dataset for C-to-HLS Hardware Code Synthesis: Experimental Evaluation of LLMs on Our Dataset

 \end{itemize}

-\textbf{FPGA Flow Setting:} We transform the given sequential C++ code of these benchmarks into optimized HLS kernel code.
-We adopt the Vitis HLS design flow, using the Xilinx Alveo U55C data center accelerator card.
-The target frequency is 200 MHz.

-We selected 17 applications as test cases both unsynthesizable designs requiring repair and synthesizable designs in need of optimization and used the remaining 120 applications for training (90\%) and validation (10\%).
-Previous works \cite{li2022competition} show that generating multiple program candidates per input and selecting the optimal one improves code synthesis performance.
+Previous works \citep{li2022competition} show that generating multiple program candidates per input and selecting the optimal one improves code synthesis performance.
 We generate \(k\) program variants for each input, then select the fastest one that successfully passes all test cases; we refer to this sampling-and-selection strategy as \(Best@k\).